-The colder months are here, and that means snuggling up inside with some of our favorite things — blankets, candles and Netflix.
+The colder months are here, and that means snuggling up inside with some of our favorite things, like blankets, movies, and this DIY Chai Tea candle.
 We decided to whip up the tastiest-looking candle for the holidays this year.
 Not only does it look amazing (everyone actually asked me what I was drinking and where I bought it, haha), but it also smells divine.
 We filled the candle with our favorite winter spices, but feel free to take it up a notch and add fragrance to the white wax whipped topping.
 Follow along below to learn how to make this sense-sational candle for the holidays.

 - Add candle wax, a small piece of black wax and two small pieces of red wax to a microwave-safe bowl.
 Place in the microwave for 2 minutes on high.

 - Stir the wax until all the color wax has melted and it is a red brown color.
 Mix in the ground spices.

 - Dip the bottom of the wick into the wax and place in the bottom of the glass mug.

 - Pour the brown wax into the mug until it’s 3/4 full.
 Let the top harden.